 Speaking of, Voltaire (named in the line-up) is established very well as a mischievous, gossipy drunk with no care in the world—all in a single line of dialogue.
 As the only other person (after Balzac) to successfully establish contact with Luca, it's expected he'll come back in a big way.

-Neruda is clearly a Strange Girl, though what form is yet to be seen.
+Neruda is clearly a weird girl, though what form is yet to be seen.

 Ovid, in turn, seems to be a mix of Fat Bastard and The Napoleon: a tiny, rotund academic with a loud voice and belligerent in wanting his due respect.